DIPlib/diplib/changelogs/diplib_3.2.0.md

 - The documentation was missing a lot of functions in the arithmetic, comparison and trigonometric operators modules, as well as the macros in the *DIPlib*-*MATLAB* interface.

+- `dip::Distribution::Y` and `dip::Distribution::Ybegin` didn't throw an exception when attempting to access one past the last y value.

+- `dip::Distribution` now defaults to no x-units (rather than pixels), making `dip::PerObjectHistogram` correctly not have units for the x-axis, which is intensity, not pixels.